Erie County Court Records

 Marriage Licenses and Vital Records

 Marriage licenses in Erie County are issued by the Probate Court.
 The license fee is $43.00, and certified copies of marriage records cost $2.00 each.
-Requests for certified copies can be submitted by completing a Marriage License Certified Copy Request Form and mailing it with payment (cash or check payable to Erie County Probate Court) and a self-addressed stamped envelope to the Probate Court at 323 Columbus Ave., 2nd Floor, Sandusky, OH 44870.
+To request a certified copy, complete a Marriage License Certified Copy Request Form and mail it with payment (cash or a check payable to Erie County Probate Court) and a self-addressed stamped envelope to the Probate Court at 323 Columbus Ave., 2nd Floor, Sandusky, OH 44870.
 Processing takes up to two weeks.

-Birth and death certificates are issued by the Erie County Health Department, which provides same-day service for in-person requests:
+Birth and death certificates are issued by the Erie County Health Department, which offers same-day service for in-person requests:

 Erie County Community Health Center